russelsantos19/100-days-of-code/r1-log.md

 ### R1D44
 Another happy day because I finally solve my problem in making the date dropdown and finished revising my code.

+### R1D45
+Today I study #veutify and I'm excited to apply it in my project.
+I also add some form-validation.
+A complicated combination of 'and', 'or', 'not' gives me a hard time, and I took a review.